Georgiana Simpson: Early life and education

-Simpson was born in Washington, D.C. on 31 Mar 1865, eldest daughter of David and Catherine Simpson, where she attended public school.
+Simpson was born in Washington, D.C., on 31 March 1865, eldest daughter of David and Catherine Simpson, where she attended public school.
 She later received training to teach in city elementary schools at Miner Normal School in Washington, D.C., and started teaching in 1885.
 During this time, she taught within German immigrant communities.
 She was encouraged to continue learning and to formally study German in college by one of her former teachers, Dr. Lucy E. Moten.

 Simpson enrolled at the University of Chicago in 1907, and received a bachelor of arts degree in German in 1911.
 To avoid the pervasive racism on campus, she finished her studies mainly through summer and correspondence courses.
 She completed her master's degree with her thesis, The Phonology of Merigarto which examined an early Middle High German poem.
 Simpson was also teaching at Dunbar High School (Washington, D.C.) during her post-graduate years.
-At age 55, she completed her dissertation, Herder's Conception of "Das Volk", and received her PhD in German on June 14, 1921.
+At age 55, she completed her dissertation, Herder's Conception of "Das Volk", and received her doctorate in German studies on 14 June 1921, making her (by one day, followed by Sadie T.M.
+Alexander and later that month by Eva Beatrice Dykes) the first African-American woman to receive a PhD.
+Simpson was a member of Alpha Kappa Alpha sorority.